Centre for Philosophy of Religion and Theology

 We are a large and diverse community of philosophers of religion and philosophical theologians.
 We are committed to expanding and diversifying the conversation in philosophy of religion.

-We work across a range of different religious traditions.
+The Centre for Philosophy of Religion and Theology works across a range of different religious traditions.
 These include Christianity, Hinduism, Buddhism, Judaism, Islam, African traditional religions and Afro-Brazilian traditions.
 We are also interested in different ways of conceptualising religious belief and commitment.
 Our research takes an interdisciplinary approach, working at the intersections between philosophy and cognate disciplines such as theology, religious studies, sociology and anthropology.

 We are located in the School of Philosophy, Religion and History of Science, which provides a fertile environment for cross-disciplinary research in the fields of philosophy and religion, drawing together the perspectives of philosophers, scholars of religion, theologians, and historians of science.
 In addition to bringing the tools of philosophical analysis to religious concepts and beliefs, our distinctive approach to philosophy of religion comprises close attention to several key aspects: